-All three children joined Cecil in establishing the Ferguson Cannery, located in a building that still stands and recently renovated for the new home of the Eagles Aerie #195.
+All three children joined Cecil in establishing the Ferguson Cannery, located in a building that still stands and was recently renovated for the new home of the Eagles Aerie #195.
 Incorporated in the 1950s, the family business became known as “Ferg’s Finer Foods” – even producing a tongue-in-cheek can of Puget Sound Air for the 1960 World’s Fair in Seattle.
 (You may read more about the cannery here.)

 Clara died the following year and Cecil three years later in 1964, and the family operation he founded in 1914 soon came to an end.

-Eldest daughter, Sharon Lee, lives today with her husband in Bellevue.
+The eldest daughter, Sharon Lee, lives today with her husband in Bellevue.

 Middle child, Gary Howard married Penny Lu Hazeltine, daughter of Robert who was the first mail carrier in Snohomish.